|Nutritional Guidelines (per serving)|

 Pour the wine mixture over the roast, seal the bag, and turn several times to coat thoroughly.
 Or, turn in a bowl or container until thoroughly coated and cover tightly.

-Refrigerate for 2 to 4 hours.
-Alternatively, let the roast stand at room temperature for up to 1 hour.
+Refrigerate the marinating roast for 2 to 4 hours.
+Alternatively, let the roast stand at room temperature for up to 1 hour in the marinade.

 Heat the oven to 400 F.